johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 * What's beyond the scope of what a user should be able to do with your database?

 Book an actual AirBnB.

+See current stats.
+It only updates as often as I chose to.

+Change over time, although I may choose to continue to update this as new data is released.

 Justify ignoring any data scrapped from the web here, like max/min nights.